La Mirada Creativa

 Context

 I have kept a notebook of references for years.
-Photographs that I keep returning to, art directors I respect, the rare shots that survive a year on my camera roll.
-Most of it is in Spanish, which makes it useless to my international audience and unusually useful to the Spanish-speaking one.
+Photographs I keep going back to, art directors I respect, the rare shots that survive a year on my camera roll.
+Most of it is in Spanish, which makes it useless internationally but very useful for the Spanish-speaking audience.

-La Mirada Creativa started as a way to publish that notebook for people who care about visual taste in their own language.
+La Mirada Creativa started as a way to publish that notebook for people who care about visual taste and want to read about it in Spanish.

 The bet

-A small Spanish-language publication on what makes an image work.
+A small Spanish-language publication about what makes an image work.
 Not a how-to.
-A slow reading of references, processes, and small craft moves that compound over time.
+A slow look at references, processes, and small craft moves that add up over time.

 Distribution via email.
-Shop for prints and a print zine in v2.
+A shop for prints and a print zine coming in v2.

 What I built

-A static landing on Netlify, a ConvertKit form for the list, and a Resend integration for the transactional pieces.
-Editorial cadence is fortnightly when life permits.
+A static landing on Netlify, a ConvertKit form for the mailing list, and Resend for transactional emails.
+I publish every two weeks when life lets me.

-The brand and the tone are the project.
-Everything else is a thin layer of infrastructure that should never become the work.
+The brand and the tone are the real project.
+Everything else is a thin layer of infrastructure that should stay invisible.

 What is next

-Print zine, quarterly, twenty pages.
-A small shop on the same domain selling open editions of photographs by myself and a guest each issue.
+A print zine, quarterly, twenty pages.
+Plus a small shop on the same domain selling open-edition photographs by me and a guest each issue.

-The hard part is not the printing.
-The hard part is keeping the editorial bar high enough that someone pays nine euros for a single issue.
+The hard part is not printing.
+The hard part is keeping the editorial quality high enough that someone pays nine euros for a single issue.

 What I learned

-Writing in your native language is harder than writing in your second one when you actually mean it.
+Writing in your native language is harder than writing in your second one when you actually care about what you are saying.

 The audience for a slow visual publication in Spanish is real.
-It is small, and it is generous, which is a better feedback loop than any analytics dashboard I run for my day job.
+Small and generous.
+That feedback loop is better than any analytics dashboard I have at my day job.

 Stack